Big Data

 Data Analytics professional outlook is ascertained to provide success and opportunities in multiple industries.
 Aspirants are attracted to the field due to its flexible workflow, high-paid jobs, remote work culture, and self-employment.
 Some of the major job roles that data analytics provides are as follows.

-Big Data Engineer: Big data engineers develop, test, and work upon large data architectures, data warehouses, and data pipelines.
+Big Data Engineer: Big data engineers develop, test, and work on large data architectures, warehouses, and pipelines.
 The data engineers work thoroughly to get optimal solutions to store, organize and retrieve data from the data lakes.
 They apply decisive analytical skills to develop business intelligence.

 Data Warehouse Manager: Data warehousing is the technique of storing data in the facilities, extracting and analyzing it according to the business needs.
 A warehouse manager designs and implements the data pipeline to store and retrieve data from the centralized database.
 They develop data mining and analytical models to service patterns for business intelligence.